top of page

 • Experiencing to see Self as construct / empty

-Still, there is time and space as perceptual constraint, as contamination.
+Still, there is time and space as perceptual constraint, as cloud or contamination.
 Now the student learns to see time and space as constructs.

-The is taught mainly through exercises to realise unboundedness (no edges, no corners) via the ocean and wave metaphor.
+The is taught mainly through pointing out instructions to realise unboundedness (no edges, no corners) of this awareness space in one's imagination.

 Learning goals: